Reproduction vs Authentic Antiques: Complete Guide to Authentication

 How can you tell if an antique is real?

-Check for evidence of the manufacturing method appropriate to the claimed date.
-For furniture, look for hand-cut dovetails and irregular plane marks.
-For glass, look for pontil marks and mold seam height.
-For pottery, check maker marks against documented mark chronologies.
-For silver, read the hallmarks.
-Physical evidence of age and period-appropriate construction methods are the most reliable indicators.
+Check for manufacturing evidence appropriate to the claimed date.
+For furniture: look for hand-cut dovetails (pre-1860) with irregular spacing and hand plane marks on secondary wood.
+For glass: check pontil marks and mold seam height.
+For pottery: verify maker marks against documented chronologies.
+For silver: read the hallmarks.
+Period-appropriate construction and aging consistent across all surfaces are the most reliable indicators.

 What is the most commonly reproduced antique?

-Furniture is the most widely reproduced category, particularly American colonial and Victorian pieces.
-Cut glass, art pottery, and Tiffany-style lamps are also heavily reproduced.
+Furniture is the most widely reproduced antique category, particularly American colonial and Victorian pieces.
+Cut glass, art pottery (especially Rookwood and Roseville), and Tiffany-style lamps are also heavily reproduced.
 Within jewelry, Bakelite and Victorian mourning jewelry are frequently faked.
+Depression glass and Carnival glass reproductions flood the market because the colors are easy to copy.

 Is it illegal to sell reproduction antiques?

-Selling reproductions is legal as long as they are accurately described.
+Selling reproductions is legal when accurately described.
 Fraud occurs when a seller knowingly represents a reproduction as authentic.
-In many US states, misrepresenting an item as an antique to obtain a higher price is a form of consumer fraud.
-Always get written descriptions with the claimed age and provenance when making significant purchases.
+In many US states, misrepresenting an item as an antique to obtain a higher price constitutes consumer fraud.
+Always get written descriptions stating the claimed age and provenance for purchases over $500.

 Do all antiques need to be 100 years old?

-The US Customs definition of an antique requires 100 years of age, which currently means made before 1925.
-The trade and collecting community often uses “vintage” for items 20 to 99 years old and “antique” for 100 or more years.
+The US Customs definition of an antique requires at least 100 years of age, currently meaning made before 1925.
+The trade and collecting community uses “vintage” for items 20 to 99 years old and “antique” for 100 or more years.
 Genuine antiques are duty-free for US imports.
-The distinction affects value primarily when the 100-year threshold matters to a specific buyer.

-How accurate are UV light tests for glass?
+How accurate are UV light tests for identifying antique glass?

-UV light tests are highly reliable for distinguishing pre-1917 American glass from modern glass.
+UV light tests are highly reliable for pre-1917 American glass.
 Manganese dioxide was used as a glass decolorizer until WWI, after which selenium replaced it.
-Manganese glass turns purple-lavender under UV; selenium glass does not glow.
+Manganese glass glows purple-lavender under UV.
 Uranium glass glows bright green.
-Modern reproduction glass does not glow at all.
-A UV flashlight is one of the best investments a glass collector can make.
+Modern reproduction glass does not glow under UV.
+A blacklight is one of the best investments a glass collector can make.

-Crazing alone does not prove age as it can be induced artificially by rapid temperature changes.
-However, genuine crazing that has collected decades of dust and discoloration in the cracks, combined with consistent overall aging of the glaze surface and an accurate maker mark for the period, is strong authentication evidence.
-Always evaluate crazing alongside other indicators rather than in isolation.
+Crazing alone cannot prove age because it can be induced artificially by rapid temperature changes.
+However, genuine crazing that has collected decades of dust and oils in the cracks — especially when combined with consistent overall glaze aging and an accurate maker mark — is strong authentication evidence.
+Artificial crazing appears surface-level and clean, with no discoloration in the cracks.